nipunpruthi/nipunpruthi.github.io/about.md

 ### Bio:

 I am currently a Junior Year Student majoring in Electronics and Communication at Indian Institute of Technology, Roorkee, India.

-I use signal processing and algorithms to solve problems.
-I am jack-of-all trades and master of some.
+I tell computers how to process signals.

 ### More Information